mikrosk/mikrosk.github.io/decap/index.md

 <img alt="" border="0" src="https://www.paypal.com/en_SK/i/scr/pixel.gif" width="1" height="1" />
 </form>

-Beware, this "Donate" button charges 3% of the sum you donate, so if you are about to wire a bigger amount, better use Paypal Family&Friends directly at [miro.kropacek](https://www.paypal.com/paypalme/mirokropacek).
+Beware, this "Donate" button charges 3% of the sum you donate, so if you are about to wire a bigger amount, better use Paypal Family&Friends directly at [mirokropacek](https://www.paypal.com/paypalme/mirokropacek)

+Also beware, if your native Paypal currency is e.g. US Dollar and Paypal encourages you to sent the payment as EUR, it will convert your payment with a terrible rate.
+Always pay in USD (there should be an UI option for that, I have already received several USD payments as you can see bellow).

 Or you can use [Wise](https://wise.com/pay/me/miroslavk428)